-Highest Quality Welding Robots Solutions
+Highest Quality Welding Robots

-Top Types of Welding Robots
+Main Types of Robots

 Main elements for Welding Robots Cell

 It is common for installations to feature some form of a two-position turntable.
 This will allow removing the completed parts and new parts reloaded whilst the robot is welding on the parts previously loaded.
-It may be the case that the parts need to be re-orientated during the welding process either for access for the welding torch or to keep the weld path horizontal.
+It may be the case that the parts need to be re-orientated during the welding process either for access to the welding torch or to keep the weld path horizontal.

 In this situation, you can use an integrated positioner, whereby the axes of the positioner are controlled directly by the robot.
 In the case of this type of workpiece presentation, there will again be two stations one for the operator to load and unload and the other for the robot to carry out the welding operations.
 However, the rotational axis, in this case, will be part of the robot’s own movement.
-There will be two or three additional axis for each station allowing the robot to rotate the part both horizontally and vertically.
+There will be two or three additional axes for each station allowing the robot to rotate the part both horizontally and vertically.

 Having talked about some of the considerations to take into account we will now have a look at the main elements that make up the majority of robotic welding cells.
 Firstly, we have the six-axis robot itself.
 Considerations here are for payload and envelope or reach.
 Most welding systems tend to have a lightweight torch and the reach required that denotes the robot type.
 (Because of the services brought to the torch it is also a good idea to take into account the drag on the wrist that these may introduce particularly if there is a lot of wrist re-orientation during the welding motion.